Candice Dupree

-Candice Dupree (born August 16, 1984) is an American professional basketball coach and former player.
+Candice Dupree (born August 16, 1984) is an American basketball coach and former player who is the head coach for the women's basketball team at Tennessee State University.
 She was selected sixth in the 2006 WNBA draft by the Chicago Sky.
-Dupree has won a WNBA Championship (2014) with the Phoenix Mercury.
-She has also played professional basketball in Europe and Asia.
-Dupree has two world cup gold medals with Team USA.
+In 2014, Dupree won the WNBA Championship with the Phoenix Mercury.
+She has also played basketball professionally in Europe and Asia.
+She has won two FIBA World Cups with Team USA.